Partial alignment between jets and megamasers: Coherent versus selective accretion: Implications of the observed alignment and future prospects

-The biggest limitation of our analysis is represented by the limited size of the AGN sample available\footnote{The modelling of the jet-megamaser realizations is very simple as well, but the size of the sample of AGN used is too small to discriminate between the current model and more complex alternatives.}.
-The requirement of observing both a megamaser and a jet limits the number of systems of interest to $\sim 10$ \citep{greene13,Kamali19}.
-Increasing the sample of AGN with tracers of $\sim$ horizon and $> 0.1$ pc (up to kpc) scales is therefore a priority.
-Due to the enhanced sensitivity of upcoming radio facilities, like the ngVLA and the SKA, targeted searches of extremely large samples of galaxies and blind searches in areas of the order of square degree or more (particularly profitable when approaching cosmological distances) are foreseen to provide the detection of many more water megamaser sources \citep{Tarchi2020,Tarchi2023}.
-In particular, from dozens up to a few hundreds new megamaser sources are expected to be detectable, both locally and up to z$\sim$3, especially if, as indicated in literature, the water maser luminosity function evolves with redshift.
-Indeed, the expected number of detected megamasers also strongly depend on the area covered by searches, as well as the width of the redshift ranges probed \citep[][and Tarchi et al.~in prep.]{NGVLA24,Tarchi2024}.
+The biggest limitation of our analysis is represented by the limited size of the AGN sample available.\footnote{The modeling of the jet--megamaser realizations is very simple as well, but the size of the sample of AGN used is too small to discriminate between the current model and more complex alternatives.} The requirement of observing both a jet and a megamaser limits the number of systems of interest to about ten \citep{greene13,Kamali19}.
+Increasing the sample of AGN with tracers of horizon and $> 0.1$ pc (up to kiloparsec) scales is therefore a priority.
+Due to the enhanced sensitivity of upcoming radio facilities, such as the ngVLA, the SKA--Mid (for the 22 GHz water maser), or the DSA-2000 \citep[for hydroxyl masers; see][]{Hallinan19}, targeted searches of extremely large samples of galaxies and blind searches in areas on the order of one square degree or more (particularly profitable when approaching cosmological distances) are foreseen to provide the detection of many more water or hydroxyl megamaser sources \citep{Tarchi2020,Tarchi2023}.
+In particular, from dozens of new megamaser sources up to a few hundred are expected to be detectable, both locally and up to $z\sim 3$, especially if, as indicated in the literature, the water maser luminosity function evolves with redshift.
+The expected number of detected megamasers also strongly depends on the area covered by searches, and on the width of the redshift ranges probed \citep[][and Tarchi et al.~in prep.]{NGVLA24,Tarchi2024}.